sharanyakataru/TripPlanner/README.md

 Details:
 Load Flights.json which contains airport codes and edges.
 Parse the JSON file and initialize the graph with nodes and edges from the file.
-Additional Requirements:
-JSON File: Ensure that all airport nodes and edges are loaded dynamically from Flights.json.